 - Use right after opening.

-- Place tablet in the mouth above a rear molar tooth between the upper cheek and gum and let melt.
-You may also place it under the tongue and let it melt.
+- Place tablet in the mouth above a rear molar tooth between the upper cheek and gum and let dissolve.
+You may also place it under the tongue and let it dissolve.

 - Do not chew, break, or crush.